Use AWS Systems Manager parameters instead of AMI IDs in launch templates - Amazon EC2 Auto Scaling

 • Amazon EC2 Auto Scaling only supports specifying AMI IDs as parameters.

-• Creating or updating mixed instances groups using a launch template that specifies a Systems Manager parameter is currently not supported.
+• Creating or updating mixed instances groups with attribute-based instance type selection using a launch template that specifies a Systems Manager parameter is not supported.

 • If your Auto Scaling group uses a launch template that specifies a Systems Manager parameter, you will not be able to start an instance refresh with a desired configuration or using skip matching.